 The paved loop has a 25 mph speed limit and takes about 90 minutes to drive straight through.
 But who would want to do that?

 We stopped for scenic overlooks and took an absurd amount of photos.
-We wandered through the tall grasses on the roadside and found pointed out trails we’d take.
+We wandered through the tall grasses on the roadside, hiked even more than we intended and pointed out longer trails we’d take next time.

 “Everybody should come here, even if you’re not into nature,” Naomi said, as we stood surveying the jaw dropping scenery.
 She shook her head.
 “People think they know North Dakota, but unless you’ve been here, you just don’t know.”
 I totally agree.
 This place is special.

-We hiked Wind Canyon, a gorgeous half mile trail that runs along wind-weathered buttes and climbs up above the curving Little Missouri River.
-It’s listed as a moderately difficult trail and there definitely is some elevation to consider.
+The prettiest hike was Wind Canyon, a gorgeous half mile trail that runs along wind-weathered buttes and climbs up above the curving Little Missouri River.
+It’s listed as a moderate trail and there definitely is some elevation to consider.
 But my three year-old ran most of the way and Naomi, who had never hiked before in her life, adored it, so this is a hike that anyone without mobility issues will love.

 Photo by Naomi Orre